nico-mu/JavaFx-Discord-Clone/README.md

 There are a few things you need to know when using Accord.

 * Accord can not run the same instance multiple times.
 You need two jars in separate directories in order to run multiple accord instances.
 * Jars can be compiled by running the "jar task" by gradle and can be found afterwards in .../app/build/libs.
+The "build jar" task location is in the gradle menu under Tasks/build/jar.

 ### Server